 (4) For any retiree who first retires effective on or after January 18, 2008, to be eligible for retiree health care benefits upon retirement, the retiree must be at least 55 years of age, retire with 10 or more years of continuous service and satisfy the preconditions established by Public Act 95-708 in addition to any rules or regulations promulgated by the Board of Trustees.
-Notwithstanding the foregoing, any retiree hired on or before September 5, 2001 who retires retired prior to the effective date of this amendatory Act with 25 years or more of continuous service, or who retires within 90 days after the effective date of this amendatory Act or by January 1, 2009, whichever is later, with 25 years or more of continuous service, shall eligible for retiree health care benefits upon retirement in accordance with any rules or regulations adopted by the Board of Trustees.
+Notwithstanding the foregoing, any retiree hired on or before September 5, 2001 who retires with 25 years or more of continuous service shall be eligible for retiree health care benefits upon retirement in accordance with any rules or regulations adopted by the Board of Trustees; provided he or she retires prior to the full execution of the successor collective bargaining agreement to the collective bargaining agreement that became effective January 1, 2007 between the Authority and the organizations representing the highest and second-highest number of Chicago Transit Authority participants.
 This paragraph (4) shall not apply to a disability allowance.

 - (5) Effective January 1, 2009, the aggregate amount of retiree, dependent and survivor contributions to the cost of their health care benefits shall not exceed more than 45% of the total cost of such benefits.
 The Board of Trustees shall have the discretion to provide different contribution levels for retirees, dependents and survivors based on their years of service, level of coverage or Medicare eligibility, provided that the total contribution from all retirees, dependents, and survivors shall be not more than 45% of the total cost of such benefits.
-The term "total cost of such benefits" for purposes of this subsection shall be the total amount expended by the retiree health benefit program in the prior plan year, as calculated and certified in writing by the Retiree Health Care Trust's enrolled actuary to be appointed and paid for by the Board of Trustees. - (6) Effective January 18, 2008, all employees of the Authority shall contribute to the Retiree Health Care Trust in an amount not less than 3% of compensation.
-The Board of Trustees may adopt rules and regulations providing for the refund of the total contributions made by employees who are not eligible for retiree health care benefits or who elect to waive retiree health care benefits. - (7) No earlier than January 1, 2009 and no later than July 1, 2009 as the Retiree Health Care Trust becomes solely responsible for providing health care benefits to 1 2 eligible retirees and their dependents and survivors in accordance with subsection (b) of this Section 22-101B, the 3 Authority shall not have any obligation to provide health 4 5 care to current or future retirees and their dependents or survivors.
-Employees, retirees, dependents, and survivors 6 7 who are required to make contributions to the Retiree Health Care Trust shall make contributions at the level set 8 9 by the Board of Trustees pursuant to the requirements of this Section 22-101B.
-10 of this Act, no reimbursement by the State is required for the implementation of any mandate created by this amendatory Act of the 96th General Assembly. - 19 Section 99.
-Effective date.
-This Act takes effect upon 20 becoming law.
+The term "total cost of such benefits" for purposes of this subsection shall be the total amount expended by the retiree health benefit program in the prior plan year, as calculated and certified in writing by the Retiree Health Care Trust's enrolled actuary to be appointed and paid for by the Board of Trustees. - (6) Effective January 18, 2008, all employees of the

+1 Authority shall contribute to the Retiree Health Care Trust in an amount not less than 3% of compensation.
+2

+(7) No earlier than January 1, 2009 and no later than July 1, 2009 as the Retiree Health Care Trust becomes solely responsible for providing health care benefits to eligible retirees and their dependents and survivors in accordance with subsection (b) of this Section 22-101B, the Authority shall not have any obligation to provide health care to current or future retirees and their dependents or survivors.
+Employees, retirees, dependents, and survivors who are required to make contributions to the Retiree Health Care Trust shall make contributions at the level set by the Board of Trustees pursuant to the requirements of this Section 22-101B.

-- 11 (Source: P.A.
+15 (Source: P.A.
 95-708, eff.
 1-18-08; 95-906, eff.
-8-26-08.) - Section 90.
-The State Mandates Act is amended by adding Section 8.33 as follows: - 14 (30 ILCS 805/8.33 new) - Sec.
-8.33.
-Exempt mandate.
-Notwithstanding Sections 6 and 8
+8-26-08;

+16 96-1254, eff.
+7-23-10.)".